-Royal Bank of Scotland to axe more jobs and branches
+Royal Bank of Scotland to axe a further 54 branches

 -

-Royal Bank of Scotland to axe more jobs and branches
+Royal Bank of Scotland to axe a further 54 branches

 Royal Bank of Scotland has been branded “utterly disgusting” after announcing plans to swing the axe on another 54 branches, resulting in 258 job losses.